Pancreatitis in DogsLast updated: August 2, 2016

 - Provide medication to treat vomiting if that's a problem – consult your veterinarian.

-- Once you get the dog back on food, add pancreas enzymes (Bio Case Pro V) so that the food can still be digested as the pancreas heals.
+- Once you get the dog back on food, add pancreas enzymes such as Epizyme (Rx) so that the food can still be digested as the pancreas heals.

 - Repeated episodes may scar the pancreas, causing pancreatic insufficiency.
 If this happens, the dog may require additional enzymes for life.